knpuniversity/php-beginner-series/knpu/episode2/code-cleanup.rst

 Building great things *and* doing it well, *that's* where you're going.
 And you've just finished another episode you crazy developer you!
 Congrats!
-Now build something or keep learning with us.
+Now build something and keep learning with us.

 Seeya next time!